grace-notes/website/contents/topics/talmud-39-categories-of-work.md

 ---
-title: The 39 Categories of Work Forbidden on the Sabbath
-indexTitle: Talmud - 39 Categories Of Work
+title: The 39 Categories of Work Forbidden on the Sabbath indexTitle:Talmud - 39 Categories Of Work"
 template: topic.jade
 description: Outline of the Talmud's categories of ritual work.
 tableOfContents: true